-Proctosigmoiditis is a form of ulcerative colitis that affects the sigmoid colon.
-The sigmoid colon connects the rest of your colon, or large intestine, to the rectum where stool is then expelled from the body.
+Proctosigmoiditis is a form of ulcerative colitis that affects the rectum and sigmoid colon.
+The sigmoid colon connects the rest of your colon, or large intestine, to the rectum.
+The rectum is where stool is expelled from the body.

 Other types of ulcerative colitis include: